Happyr/developer.happyr.com/_posts/2019-06-24-symfony-messenger-on-aws-lambda.md

 So on AWS there are two major queue like services: SQS and SNS.
 They are pretty similar but SQS is more of a classic queue like RabbitMQ.
 SNS is more of a publish-subscribe system.
 We've decided to use SNS because pub-sub is pretty much what we want to do.
-We dont have the issue that "the server might get too busy" which you would have if you ran on a normal server.
+We don't have the issue that "the server might get too busy" which you would have if you ran on a normal server.
 This is Lambda, resources are indefinite.

 So the first thing I did was to configure my Messenger transport.
 We have to use php-enqueue to integrate with SNS and